wstclzy2010/futurerestore/ReadMe.md

 Only use if you are sure what you're doing.
 ---
-Windows version is supported, but I will not compile it.
+Latest release available [here](https://github.com/s0uthwest/futurerestore/releases) for macOS & Linux.
----
+__Windows version is supported, but I will not compile it.__

 ## Features
 * Supports the following downgrade methods